Thpwg/AGI-SCI-index/README.md

 Many thanks to Doomlazer, friend, teammate and Sierra games enthusiast!

-For games marked **"tested"**, I have personally verified the game and interpreter versions.
+For games marked **"tested"**, I have personally verified the game and interpreter versions.<br>
-Games marked **"Missing"** are listed by other resources, but I was not personally able to verify their existence.
+Games marked **"Missing"** are listed by other resources,<br>
+but I was not personally able to  verify their existence.

-**About interpreter version x.yyy.yyy, Collector's note:**
+**About interpreter version x.yyy.yyy, Collector's note:** <br> "The int guess comes from the SVM hash tables. there are a number<br>
-"The int guess comes from the SVM hash tables. there are a number of interpreters that did not have a proper version number.
+of interpreters that did not have a proper version number.<br>
-A number of interpreters ID as **"x.yyy.zzz"**.
+A number of interpreters ID as **"x.yyy.zzz"**.<br>
-I suspect that this was a place holder for the actual version that was not updated to what it should have been before the build.
+I suspect that this was a place holder for the actual version<br>
+that was not updated to what it should have been before the build.<br>
 The SVM guess is probably based on features and how it reads game data."

-**Note:** At the time, VGA and EGA were indicated on the blue Front Cover label.
+**Note:** At the time, VGA and EGA were indicated on the blue Front Cover label.<br>
-The EGA mode (or LOWRES compared with VGA release) made it possible to run the game on low-capacity computers.
+The EGA mode (or LOWRES compared with VGA release) made it possible to run the game on low-capacity computers.<br>
-Some boxes clearly state that VGA and EGA versions are sold separately.
+Some boxes clearly state that VGA and EGA versions are sold separately.<br>
 Some EGA editions even have separate version and interpreter numbers from the VGA edition.

 ### CODE-NAME ICEMAN: